 In 1972 he was appointed to the City of Roanoke Planning Commission and served for some 24 years, including being Chairman at various times.
-In the fall of 2007, Mr. Bradshaw was elected to a four year term as the City of Roanoke's representative on the Blue Ridge Soil and Water Conservation District Commission.
+In the fall of 2007 and again in 2011, Mr. Bradshaw was elected to four year terms as the City of Roanoke's representative on the Blue Ridge Soil and Water Conservation District Commission.

 Married to a Roanoke Valley native, Matilda, the Bradshaws have three married daughters, two of whom currently reside in the valley, and five grandchildren.

 Mr. Donald L. Davis

 Mr. Davis has lived in Vinton since 1965.
 Mr. Davis served on the Vinton Town Council for fifteen years, the last four years as Mayor.
 He was employed in the banking industry from 1965-1997, retiring after 32 years.

 Mr. Davis has served as President of the Vinton Chamber of Commerce and the Vinton Dogwood Festival and has served as Vice Chairman of the Roanoke Valley-Alleghany Regional Commission.
 He has held Club, District and State offices in the Lions Club.

 He is a long time member of Thrasher Memorial United Methodist church in Vinton and has served as Treasurer of the Church.